 With no options, display the history list with line numbers.
 Lines prefixed with a '\' have been modified.
 An argument of n lists only the last n lines.
+If the shell variable HISTTIMEFORMAT is set and not null, it is used as a format string for strftime to display the time stamp associated with each displayed history entry.
+No intervening blank is printed between the formatted time stamp and the history line.

 Options, if supplied, have the following meanings:

+-c Clear the history list.
+This may be combined with the other options to replace the history list completely.

+-d offset

-- -c Clear the history list.
-This may be combined with the other options to replace the history list completely. - -d offset Delete the history entry at position offset. offset should be specified as it appears when the history is displayed. - -a Append the new history lines (history lines entered since the beginning of the current Bash session) to the history file. - -n Append the history lines not already read from the history file to the current history list.
-These are lines appended to the history file since the beginning of the current Bash session. - -r Read the current history file and append its contents to the history list. - -w Write out the current history to the history file. - -p Perform history substitution on the args and display the result on the standard output, without storing the results in the history list. - -s The args are added to the end of the history list as a single entry.
+Delete the history entry at position offset. offset should be specified as it appears when the history is displayed.

+- -a Append the new history lines (history lines entered since the beginning of the current Bash session) to the history file. - -n Append the history lines not already read from the history file to the current history list.
+These are lines appended to the history file since the beginning of the current Bash session.

+- -r Read the current history file and append its contents to the history list. - -w Write out the current history to the history file. - -p Perform history substitution on the args and display the result on the standard output, without storing the results in the history list. - -s The args are added to the end of the history list as a single entry.